bacpop/BacQuerya-api/README.md

 * Sends the upload template for submitting the accession IDs of isolates used in studies.

 ```/upload_accessions```
 * Recieves and saves a CSV file containing the accession IDs of isolates used in a particular study.
-The accession IDs are then extracted and indexed with the study DOI using a redis database.
+The accession IDs are then extracted and indexed with the study DOI using a SQLite database.

 ```/retrieve_accessions/<DOI>```
 * Queries a redis database to return a list of isolate accession IDs associated with a particular study DOI.